mcghem12/nexthol-files/files/files.rst

    .. figure:: images/15.png

-   As you are creating a departmental share, it should be created as a **Standard** share.
-This means that all top level directories and files within the share, as well as connections to the share, are served from a single Files VM.
+   Because this is a single node AOS cluster and therefore a single file server VM, all shares will be **Standard** shares.
+A Standard share means that all top level directories and files within the share, as well as connections to the share, are served from a single file server VM.

-   **Distributed** shares are appropriate for home directories, user profiles, and application folders.
+   If this were a three node Files cluster or larger you’d have an option to create a **Distributed** share.
+Distributed shares are appropriate for home directories, user profiles, and application folders.
 This type of share shards top level directories across all Files VMs and load balances connections across all Files VMs within the Files cluster.

    **Access Based Enumeration (ABE)** ensures that only files and folders which a given user has read access are visible to that user.
 This is commonly enabled for Windows file shares.